quickwit-oss/quickwit/quickwit-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Beforehands

+`node` and `npm` needs to be installed on your system.
+The project then relies on misc nodejs tools that can be installed locally by running `npm install`.

 ## Available Scripts

 In the project directory, you can run:

 ### `yarn start`